-We welcome your feedback and would appreciate you taking a few minutes to tell us what you think.
-If you have any questions please email Beyond.2021.Research.and.Design@ons.gsi.gov.uk (and include the subject line "Research outputs feedback").
+If you have any questions please email Admin.Data.Census.Project@ons.gsi.gov.uk (and include the subject line "Research Outputs feedback").
 Many thanks.Back to table of contents

 In summary, there are 3 new components to SPD V2.0 that have been included to improve the coverage of the SPD estimates.
 These are:

 the inclusion of school census records to improve the coverage of children aged 5 to 14

 the inclusion of additional records that have been linked between the NHS Patient Register (PR), the Department for Work and Pensions (DWP) Customer Information System (CIS), and Higher Education Statistics Agency (HESA) data using improved matching methodologies.

 the assignment of records on the SPD to the most likely address using ”activity” data from DWP benefit interactions and address moves recorded on the Personal Demographic Service (PDS).
 For a definition of ”activity”, see section 2: Main points.